Donating brain, spinal cord tissue, pituitary and cerebrospinal fluid for research

 Will the donation affect funeral arrangements?

-Will the family find out what the brain and pituitary tissue show in a clinical examination?
+Will the family find out what the donated tissues show in a clinical examination?

-The CBB always writes to relatives thanking them for the donation and asking them to indicate whether they wish to receive a report on the final clinical diagnosis.
-It can take a number of months for the final clinical results to become available.
+The CBB always writes to relatives thanking them for the donation and asking them to indicate whether they wish to receive a summary of the final diagnosis.
+It can take a number of months for the final results to become available.

 Is completion of the donation always possible?

-In exceptional cases it may not be practically possible to arrange to bank the donated brain, pituitary tissue and CSF within a reasonable time period.
-Banking should be completed as soon as possible after death and we make every effort to ensure this is the case.
+In exceptional cases it may not be practically possible to arrange to bank the donated brain, spinal cord (if applicable), pituitary tissue and CSF within a reasonable time period.
+Banking should be completed as soon as possible after death.
+We make every effort to ensure this is the case.
+However, donation does rely on timely receipt of legal documentation (medical certificate of cause of death) and availability of the retrieval team.
+These can be delayed by weekends and bank holidays.

 What about confidentiality?